For any collection enquires relating to the Yorkshire Museum please contact our curatorial team by clicking here.

 Our curatorial teams have a great deal of expertise about the varied collections at York Museums Trust, which include the following areas:

 • Costume and textiles

 • Social history

-If you would like to learn more about the collections please visit our online collections page in the first instance.
-If you wish to know more about an object in the collection or wish to access the collections for research purposes then please click here to contact us, providing as much information as possible about the object and the nature of your query.
+If you wish to know more about an object in the collection or wish to access the collections for research purposes then please call us on 01904 687687 providing as much information as possible about the object and the nature of your query.

 We cannot give advice on items for sale or provide valuations.
 We also cannot authenticate objects.

 The curatorial departments are very busy and may not be able to reply immediately.
-We will respond as soon as possible acknowledging your enquiry within a month, and will provide a full service within a two month period.
+We will respond as soon as possible, and we aim to provide a full service within a three-month period.

 Due to the differing nature of the Trust’s collections and museums, detailed instructions for each area of the collection can be found below:

 Potential objects of treasure, as defined by the Treasure Act 1996, must be reported to the coroner within 14 days of discovery.
-Our Finds Liaison Officer can advise and facilitate the reporting of treasure.
+Our Finds Liaison Officer based at the Yorkshire Museum can advise and facilitate the reporting of treasure.